Created on 22-08-2019 at 14:29 PM

 Niko Kovac will be without Leon Goretzka and Fiete Arp when FC Bayern travel to face FC Schalke on Saturday evening.
 Besides, Jérôme Boateng is "likely to miss" Bayern's second Bundesliga match because he was unable to train on Wednesday and Thursday due to illness.

-Croatian World Cup runner-up Ivan Perišić "is an option" against Schalke, "maybe from the start," Kovac commented: "He's at the same fitness level as our other players because he took up training earlier than Philippe.
+Ivan Perišić "is an option, maybe from the start," Kovac commented.
+After serving a one-match ban, the Croatian World Cup runner-up is eligible to play.
+"He's at the same fitness level as our other players because he took up training earlier than Philippe.
 I'm very glad we have him."
+Michaël Cuisance too has been training for a while now.

 Lucas Hernández "has only played two minutes so far, which isn't a lot.
 We're trying to integrate him into the team," said the Bayern head coach, voicing praise for the defender: "He works hard, he's a great guy."
 Kovac has "more options" on Saturday thanks to another new signing: Benjamin Pavard "has turned in great displays so far.
 He can play as a full-back and in the centre of defence.
 I'm very satisfied with him."